nanos/FediFetcher/README.md

 If you don't want to run a python script, but still want to see missing replies in your timeline, the Chrome or FireFox extension [Substitoot](https://substitoot.kludge.guru) might be helpful.

+## Contribute

+Thank you for wanting to contribute to FediFetcher!
+Please have a look at our [Contribution to FediFetcher Guide](https://github.com/nanos/FediFetcher/wiki/Contribute-To-FediFetcher) to get started.

 ## Acknowledgments

 The original inspiration of this script, as well as parts of its implementation were taken from [Abhinav Sarkar](https://notes.abhinavsarkar.net/2023/mastodon-context).
 Thank you Abhinav!